jalal246/packageSorter/README.md

 # Package Sorter

-> A function sorts a group of packages that depends on each other :nerd_face:
+> Sorting a group of packages that depends on each other :nerd_face:

-When you have projects depend on each other.
+Having multiple projects in workspace depending on each other is headache.
 You have to build core first, then the project depends on it, and so on.
 You probably want this step to be automated so you can use `package-sorter(unsortedPackages[], coreDependency)`.

 ```bash
 npm install package-sorter